storj/docs/app/dcs/third-party-tools/filezilla/filezilla-native/page.md

 ## Introduction

-This guide walks users through the process of setting up FileZilla to transfer files over Storj DCS.
+This guide walks users through the process of setting up FileZilla to transfer files over Storj.

 {% callout type="info"  %}
 The native integration uses [](docId:Pksf8d0TCLY2tBgXeT18d) for your object data, including metadata and path data.